quantrocket-llc/quantrocket-trading-calendars/README.md

 pip install quantrocket-trading-calendars
 ```

-## Supported IBKR exchanges
+## Supported exchanges

-Currently the supported IBKR exchange codes are:
+Currently the supported exchange codes provided by this package (not including the exchange codes provided by `trading_calendars`) are:

 * AEB
 * AMEX